chauncyf/chauncyf.github.io/_posts/2019-05-25-jekyll-summary.md

 image:
 ---

+## Feeling of using Jekyll
-## Praises
+### Praises
-Well support for github pages, easy deployment.
+- Well support for github pages, easy deployment.
+- Markdown builtin, easy integration of code highlight.
-Structure is well designed, everything is well modularized.
+- Structure is well designed, everything is well modularized.

-## Complains
+### Complains
 It's not convenient to create a new post.

 There are no builtin command helping with generate a new post template.
 In order to have date and time information, I have to manually specific date, hour and minute in the front matter.
 I cannot believe it : ).